 Start thinking about where you want to give birth.
-Hospitals, birth centers, and homes can deliver babies.
+Hospitals, birth centres, and homes can deliver babies.
 Discuss the pros and cons of each location with your doctor.

-Hospitals and birthing centers are the safest, according to ACOG.
+Hospitals and birthing centres are the safest, according to ACOG.
 However, hospitals are prepared for emergencies.